c-zhou/pathfinder/README.md

-  --min-edge-cov INT   remove edges with coverage smaller than INT [0] --min-seq-cov  FLOAT remove sequences with coverage smaller than FLOAT [0.0]
+  --min-edge-cov INT   remove edges with coverage smaller than INT [0] --min-seq-cov  FLOAT remove sequences with coverage smaller than FLOAT [0.0] --neighbour-steps  FLOAT
+                       use min-seq-cov of 1 for nodes adjacent to covered nodes [0] --bub-check          add coverage to bubbles when both in and out are also covered [0] --edge-to-seq        migrate edge coverage to seq coverage [0]

   -o FILE              write output to a file [stdout] -v INT               verbose level [0]